 K9s 4 Mobility is the best!
-Service Dogs are well trained and well behaved.
+Service Dogs are well-trained and well-behaved.
 Yesterday I was at Austin Wheelchair getting my chair repaired.
-It's the third time I had been there with my K9s 4 Mobility trained Service Dog, Shiloh, in the last month.
-During yesterday's visit, the reception person said, "Your service dog is so well behaved, so still and quiet."
+It's the third time I have been there with my K9s 4 Mobility trained Service Dog, Shiloh, in the last month.
+During yesterday's visit, the reception person said, "Your service dog is so well-behaved, so still and quiet."
 I said, "As she should be, thank you."
-Then the woman said something like, 'I've never seen a service dog in here that just lies still and doesn't fidget and believe me I've seen plenty of them'.
-Thank you Michelle Woerner!!
+Then the woman said something like, 'I've never seen a service dog in here that just lies still and doesn't fidget, and believe me I've seen plenty of them'.
+Thank you, Michelle Woerner!!

 Assistance Dog Team Heather & Axle, July 2016

-Yesterday was Axle & my 2nd big adventure.
+Yesterday was Axle & and my 2nd big adventure.
 Axle, Chad & I went to the county fair Demolition Derby!
 Axle did incredible!
 I did NOT expect him to be so cool with the noise after being at the fair with the balloons the day before.
 I'm so proud of him!
 Our bond is getting stronger by the day.
-I couldn't have asked better of a dog (let alone 1/2 as good) on our 3rd wk together (2nd wk out of training & on our own).
+I couldn't have asked better of a dog (let alone 1/2 as good) on our 3rd week together (2nd week out of training & and on our own).

 Assistance Dog Team Cathy & Laddie, January 2015